Upgrade the API version of your Azure Cosmos DB API for MongoDB account

 How to upgrade

-Featuresblade.
-This will reveal the Account level features that are available for your database account.
+Featurespane.
+This pane shows the account level features that are available for your database account.

 Review the information displayed about the upgrade.
-Click on
+Select

 How to downgrade

 You may also downgrade your account from 4.0 to 3.6 via the same steps in the 'How to Upgrade' section.